JLSteenwyk/ClipKIT/docs/performance_assessment/index.rst

 of the alignment.
 Next, ClipKIT will determine the slope between sites with greater than or equal to 60% gaps and removing 3/7ths of the alignment and sites with greater than or equal to 20% gaps and removing 4/7ths of the alignment and so on and so forth.
-Next, ClipKIT will examine the first half of slope values and use the less strict gaps threshold from the two points that generated the greatest slope.
+ClipKIT will then examine the first half of slope values and use the less strict gaps threshold from the two points that generated the greatest difference between consecutive slopes.